 Mild traumatic brain injury

-Concussions, contusions and diffuse axonal injuries will show a history involving a knock to the head and a period of unconsciousness or being “dazed”.
+Concussions, contusions, and diffuse axonal injuries will show a history involving a blow to the head and a period of unconsciousness or being “dazed”.
 They may develop headaches after the injury.

-Ask if they have any amnesia post-traumatically (i.e. do they remember the interval after the concussion).
-If they do not, this indicates a more severe traumatic brain injury and recovery is longer and more complicated.
+Ask if they experienced any amnesia post-traumatically (e.g. do they remember the interval after the concussion).
+If they do not, this indicates a more severe traumatic brain injury and recovery will likely be longer and more tortuous.

 Remember that epidural hematomas often occur via damage to the middle meningeal artery (MMA) behind the temporal and parietal bones.
-Patients will typically become worse, with more vomiting, a severe headache, confusion and fits if left to deteriorate.
+Patients will typically become worse rather than better, with vomiting, a severe headache, and confusion if left to deteriorate.
 Patients can have contralateral hemiparesis and ipsilateral pupillary dilation.
-On examination patients may have a cranial nerve III palsy which will show as the eye being in a “down and out” position.
+On examination, patients may have a cranial nerve III palsy which will show the eye in a “down and out” position.

 As mentioned previously, bridging veins tear and bleed in a subdural hematoma.
 History may be chronic (weeks) or subacute (days) as the bleed is slow due to the low pressure in the venous system.

-Consider a subdural hematoma in patients who have a fluctuating level of consciousness (as defined by markers like the Glasgow coma scale) even if the patient cannot remember significant trauma.
+Consider a subdural hematoma in patients who have a fluctuating level of consciousness (as defined by markers like the Glasgow coma scale), even if the patient cannot remember a significant event of head trauma.
 Patients may suffer from seizures as the size of the hematoma increases.

-They can also have focal neurological deficits (so make sure you perform a full neurological examination including cranial nerves), however, this often occurs late on in presentation many weeks or months after the original bleed.
+They can also have focal neurological deficits, so make sure to perform a full neurological examination including the cranial nerves.
+However, this often occurs late on in the presentation, many weeks or months after the original bleed started.

-Typically caused by the rupture of a cerebral aneurysm.
+This is typically caused by the rupture of a cerebral aneurysm.
 There will be an acute history, usually with a presentation of “the worst headache of my life”.
-On spinal tap, there will be bloody or yellow CSF.
-CT is the most effective investigation for diagnosis.
+On spinal tap, there will be bloody or yellow cerebrospinal fluid (CSF).
+CT is the most effective diagnostic test for this diagnosis.

 Intraparenchymal (hypertensive) hemorrhage

-These patients will show signs of stroke but it is difficult to differentiate them from infarct strokes.
+Patients with hypertensive hemorrhage will show signs of a stroke, but it is difficult to differentiate them from infarct strokes.
 Patients with an intraparenchymal bleed will usually have a very severe headache.
-If left, they are more likely to succumb to coma.
+If left untreated, they are more likely to succumb to coma.
 CT is the main diagnostic factor in these cases.
-If intraventricular, intraparenchymal or subarachnoid blood is seen on CT then a hemorrhagic stroke can be diagnosed.
+If intraventricular, intraparenchymal, or subarachnoid blood collections are seen on the CT, then a hemorrhagic stroke can be suspected.

-Instantaneous onset of transient neurological dysfunction.
-This can include loss of consciousness, temporary respiratory arrest and loss of reflexes.
+If severe, there is an immediate onset of transient neurological dysfunction.
+This can include loss of consciousness, temporary respiratory arrest, and loss of reflexes.
 Patients may present with amnesia.